 This is how the skull should look like once all steps are completed.
 Of course, shadows will look differently on your drawing compared to this one (and it's perfectly fine), but you get the idea.
 Having access to a reference like a 3D drawing can help you figure out how to add shadows inside this simple cartoon illustration.

 Cool!
 That was a fun experience!
 As you can see, you don't necessarily need to use gradient fills, shadows or highlights to create an appealing image.
 A little bit of creativity just like we used in this lesson on how to draw a skull is all you need to enjoy great results.
-Have fun sketching and drawing more beautiful skulls like this one and don't forget to visit this page to enjoy more miscellaneous tutorials filled with fun surprises!
+Don't forget to visit this page to enjoy more miscellaneous tutorials filled with fun surprises!